nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

-* Most of the images in Ui are taken from [Feather](https://feathericons.com/) - collection of simply beautiful open source icons.
+* Most of the images in Ui are taken from [Feather](https://feathericons.com/) - a collection of simply beautiful open source icons.

-* The Ui design are inspired from [Warehouse Management System](https://dribbble.com/shots/16271310-Warehouse-Management-System) by Ashkan Fazeli
+* The Ui design is inspired by [Warehouse Management System](https://dribbble.com/shots/16271310-Warehouse-Management-System) by Ashkan Fazeli

 <hr/>